signwaves/sign-to-text/README.md

 This project utilizes the Fairseq toolkit to train sign language translation models, specifically targeting the How2Sign dataset.
 The ultimate objective is to develop a React Native Expo application that performs live sign language translation using a TFLite model generated from this workflow.

-This README provides a comprehensive guide covering environment setup (optimized for Google Colab), downloading and preparing the How2Sign dataset, training the translation model, evaluating its performance, and converting the final model to TensorFlow Lite (TFLite) for mobile deployment.
+This README provides a comprehensive guide covering environment setup (optimized for Google Colab with Google Drive), downloading and preparing the How2Sign dataset, training the translation model, evaluating its performance, and converting the final model to TensorFlow Lite (TFLite) for mobile deployment.

 ## Project Goal: End-to-End React Native Sign Language Translator